How to Start Running After 40

 6.Don’t Forget About Diet

-Fuelling up properly to power your runs is a key part of making sure you're energised and ready to tackle the next starting line.
+Fueling up properly to power your runs is a key part of making sure you’re energized and ready to tackle the next starting line.
 Get the nutrients you need to support your increased activity level with carbohydrates like fruits, vegetables and whole grains, which are converted into glucose and eventually into the energy you need to keep your body moving mile after mile.